microsoft/botframework-solutions/solutions/Virtual-Assistant/docs/customassistant-createcustomassistant.md

 az extension add -n botservice
 ```

+- Retrieve your LUIS Authoring Key
+   - Review [this](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-reference-regions) documentation page for the correct LUIS portal for the region you plan to deploy to.
+   - Once signed in click on your name in the top right hand corner.
+   - Choose Settings and make a note of the Authoring Key for the next step.

 ### Clone the Repo

 The first step is to clone the [Microsoft Conversational AI GitHub Repo](https://github.com/Microsoft/AI).
 You'll find the Virtual Assistant solution within the `solutions\Virtual-Assistant` folder.